HulyaMartli/RandomWeeklyLunchGenerator/README.md

 # Weekly Random Lunch Generator
 This repository was created to examine Enums and Collections in depth with Java.
-A basic console random lunch menu creator was formed so the user can create  random menus for each day of the week.
+A basic console random lunch menu generator was formed so the user can create  random menus for each day of the week.
 No front-end studies have been made in this project.
 The aim is to study the scope of Enum and Collection structures.

 ## Console Preview